 It is 2023.
 What does being a technology leader entail for you?

 The Progressive CIO is not about any one person.
 It is about an idea…the idea of a technology leader who looks beyond what is merely expected of a technologist today, and who seeks to look more broadly at the potential for her or his role to be one of significant human leadership.
 There are blog posts about this scattered around the web, but this is an entire site devoted to the topic.

 Whether you are a CIO, CTO, IT Director, Software Development Manager, Engineering Manager, Business Analyst, Product Owner, Project Manager, or even someone who works with those people, please pour yourself a cup or glass of your favorite beverage, have a seat, and help us participate in a public dialogue about the aspects of your work that you don’t have a chance to discuss somewhere else.

-If you happen to be a CEO, President, or other executive who employs technology leaders, you too will likely find these pages illuminating in nurturing your organization’s leadership talent.
+If you happen to be a CEO, President, or other executive who employs technology leaders, I hope you find these pages illuminating in nurturing your organization’s leadership talent.

-I open our journey by suggesting that, for technology leaders to be successful, they have to think deeply about people before technology.
-With that, I suggest that the following values are the most germane to success:
+Successful technology leaders must think deeply about people before technology.
+My experience has shown me that the following values are the most germane to leadership success: